 Individuals who wish to pursue the joint Master of Divinity program of Claremont School of Theology and the Episcopal Theological School at Claremont (ETSC) will submit separate applications to both institutions.
 Some documents, including the personal statement and reference letters, may be used for both applications with the written consent of the applicant.
-Applicants will provide each institution with the appropriate application form, fee, official transcripts, and TOEFL scores (if required).
-Persons considering this option for further preparation in ministry and ordination within the Episcopal tradition should contact ETSC for more information.
+Applicants will provide each institution with the appropriate application and supporting documentation.